CarlCrossbones/CRUD-User-Application/README.md

 - docker:latest

 ## Backend Configuration
+The backend is run using Spring Data Java Persistence API.
+There four key endpoints following the CRUD operations of persistent storage:
+- CREATE: `/users/create`
+- READ: `/users`
+- UPDATE: `/users/update`
+- DELETE: `/users/delete`
+**Note**: for specific details about each endpoint, see the [OpenAPI Specification Chart](/docs/api-spec.yaml).
+This chart is best viewed using [Swagger UI](https://swagger.io/tools/swagger-ui/).

 ## Database Configuration
 The service utilizes a PostgreSQL for storage of user information.
 This database is hosted in a docker container via `docker-compose`.
 To run this database for local testing and development, ensure docker is running and run the following command: